bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

  7. Wait while Bitrise is validating your project.

     We look for your configuration files and set up your app based on them.
 In the case of Flutter apps, you definitely need a `pubspec.yaml` file in your project.
- 8. If your app has tests in the repo, you will be prompted to decide if you want to run them.
+ 8. If your app has tests in the repository, you will be prompted to decide if you want to run them.

     ![](/img/select_test.png)
  9.